apache/dubbo-go-samples/rpc/triple/pb/dubbogo-grpc/README.md

 ## Contents

 - protobuf: proto files for grpc and triple respectively;
-- dubbogo-server
+- go-server: Dubbo-go server
-- dubbogo-client
+- go-client: Dubbo-go client
-- grpcgo-server
+- grpc-server: gRPC server
-- grpcgo-client
+- grpc-client: gRPC client

 Please note that neither server streaming RPC nor client streaming RPC are not supported by Triple so far.

-What combination we tested are:
+What combinations we tested are:

 - [x] grpcgo-client -> dubbogo-server
 - [x] dubbogo-client -> dubbogo-server